-Intern in Argentina offers internships in business, education, and communication, set in the international and vibrant city of Buenos Aires.
+Intern in the international and vibrant city of Buenos Aires.
+Gain hands-on experience in the field of your choice, all while you learn Spanish in a full immersion experience.
 You could find yourself working with large international companies or smaller entrepreneurial ones.
 The city itself is always moving, with millions of people working, eating, and having fun into all hours of the morning.
 While the Argentine accent takes a little getting used to, the great city of Buenos Aires is easy for anyone to love.

 - GPA Requirement